-Modify the Java parameters to allocate more memory to Talend Studio, for example, with 8 GB of memory available on 64-bit system, the optimal settings can be:
+Modify the Java parameters to allocate more memory to Talend Studio, for example, with 8 GB of memory available on a 64-bit system, the optimal settings can be:

 The tMap lookup data is by default stored in memory, so large lookups will consume large amounts of memory.
 Wherever possible, ensure the following:

-This should be best practice for any lookup, regardless of size, but for large lookups the removal of just a couple of columns for every row can sometimes reduce the memory requirement significantly.
+This should be best practice for any lookup, regardless of size, but for large lookups, the removal of just a couple of columns for every row can sometimes reduce the memory requirement significantly.

 If you need to read the same lookup data multiple times in a job, then it is wise to load only one copy of the data into either a tHashOutput component or an in-memory table at the start of the job, and then read the lookups directly from the in-memory constructs.

-This technique will also ensure that your job start-up time is lower, since there will be no requirement to load multiple versions of the same data from a file or a database.
+This technique will also ensure that your job start-up time is lower since there will be no requirement to load multiple versions of the same data from a file or a database.